Hi and welcome on my website !

 In 2010, I passed my STI Baccalauréat which can be equivalent to an electronic science A level.
 It has introduced me to programmation.

 In 2012, I followed up by obtaining my BTS (Brevet de Technicien Supérieur) in Computer Science which is equivalent to an advanced technician certificate.
 Going out of this, I knew I wanted to continue the path of programming and more precisely in the video game industry.

-I’m now working at Kylotonn as a gameplay programmer for another six months (finishes in January 2017).
+I’m currently working at Kylotonn as a gameplay programmer under limited-term contract.

 When I started developing, I was doing Batch scripts and little programs in C using gcc as a compiler with makfiles, then I used Visual Studio 2010.
 I now work on the 2010, 2012 (work) and Community 2015 (home) versions of Visual Studio and use C++.
 I also use SFML, which I really enjoy, for my personal projects.